 Bond Risk in Asia Increases, Credit-Default Swap Prices Show

-The Markit iTraxx Asia index of 40 investment-grade borrowers outside Japan advanced one basis point to 150 basis points as of 8:32 a.m. in Hong Kong, Royal Bank of Scotland Group Plc. prices show.
-The gauge, which was down 10.5 this month yesterday, is poised for its highest close since Aug.
-3, according to data provider CMA.
+The Markit iTraxx Asia index of 40 investment-grade borrowers outside Japan climbed 3 basis points to 135 basis points as of 8:18 a.m. in Singapore, Westpac Banking Corp.
+(WBC) prices show.
+The benchmark slid the most in nine months on June 14, according to data provider CMA.

-The Markit iTraxx Japan index was unchanged at 198 basis points as of 9:21 a.m. in Tokyo, Deutsche Bank AG prices show.
-The measure has increased from 185 on July 31, according to CMA, which is owned by McGraw-Hill Cos. and compiles prices quoted by dealers in the privately negotiated market.
+The Markit iTraxx Japan index increased 2 basis points to 109.5 as of 9:21 a.m. in Tokyo, according to Citigroup Inc. prices.
+The gauge rose for five consecutive weeks through June 14, according to CMA, which is owned by McGraw-Hill Cos. and compiles prices quoted by dealers in the privately negotiated market.

-The Markit iTraxx Australia index was also unchanged at 158 basis points as of 10:07 a.m. in Sydney, National Australia Bank Ltd. (NAB) prices show.
-The benchmark has traded between 148 and 168 basis points this month, CMA prices show.
+The Markit iTraxx Australia index declined 3 basis points to 129 basis points as of 10:20 a.m. in Sydney, according to National Australia Bank Ltd. prices.
+The measure is set for its second straight daily fall, CMA prices show.

 Credit-default swap indexes are benchmarks for insuring bonds against default and traders use them to speculate on credit quality.
 A drop signals improving perceptions of creditworthiness, while an increase suggests the opposite.